-Psychedelic therapy is a technique that involves the use of drugs that produce a psychedelic effect in order to assist in the psychotherapy process.
+Psychedelic-Assisted Psychotherapy is a technique that involves the use of drugs that produce a psychedelic effect in order to assist in the psychotherapy process.

 The U.S. Food and Drug Administration (FDA) named psilocybin-assisted therapy as a “breakthrough therapy.”
 Over the last two decades, researchers have received approval from governmental authorities to conduct trials on the use of the psychedelic substances to treat various conditions.
 What researchers have found is that psychedelic substances can have beneficial therapeutic effects.
 According to the research, there are a number of potential applications for psychedelic therapy such as anxiety, depression, substance use, alcohol use, and PTSD.
 At present, there are multiple clinical trials on psychedelic assisted therapy, some in phase II and III.